gavinhoward/bc/manuals/development.md

 As a result, my [AFL++][125] setup only uses deferred initialization.
 That's the `__AFL_INIT()` call.

+(Note: there is one more big item that must be done in order to have 100%
+stability: the pseudo-random number generator *must* start with *exactly* the same seed for every run.
+This is set up with the `tmux` and `tmuxp` configs that I talk about below in [Convenience][130].
+This seed is set before the `__AFL_INIT()` call, so setting it has no runtime cost for each run, but without it, stability would be abysmal.)

 On top of that, while `dc` is plenty fast under fuzzing (because of a faster parser and less test cases), `bc` can be slow.
 So I have split the `bc` input corpus into three parts, and I set fuzzers to run on each individually.
 This